laurikjk/my-iris-client/DEVELOPMENT.md

 - Dont add "edited/deleted this" comments
 - If tests are not passing, adding long timeouts is usually not the solution.
 Publish & subscribe over nostr is fast.
 - Be careful with react hook dependency arrays — they can easily cause refresh loops
+- Note that we're not using react-router-dom: we have our own custom stack router which keeps N previous views open in the background for fast back & fwd nav